haikal-arif/esim_cpp/README.md

 # esim_cpp
-This is a C++ port from this repo https://github.com/uzh-rpg/rpg_vid2e.git
+This is a C++ console app from this repo https://github.com/uzh-rpg/rpg_vid2e.git

 HOW TO USE :